sophie-aubert/floodit/README.md

   $> npm ci
   ```

-- Configure the application.
+- Configure the application:

-  - Set any of the [documented environment variables](#environment-variables),
+  - Either set any of the [documented environment
-    for example:
+    variables](#environment-variables), for example:

     ```bash
     export FLOODIT_DATABASE_HOST=localhost